jeremyosborne/fthis/templates/README.md

 # Project Name

-TODO: Update license with your name.
+TODO: Update MIT license with year and your name, or else change it.
+TODO: Update the rest of the file.

 ## Table of Contents